5.3 Dark Current and Hot Pixels

 5.3.3 Pixel Stability

-The dark current present in WFC3 UVIS can be used as a means to characterize a pixel's behavior and determine whether the pixel varies excessively over time compared to its expected noise.
+The dark current present in WFC3 UVIS can be used to monitor a pixel's behavior and determine whether the pixel varies excessively over time compared to its expected noise.
 In 2018 we began using a data structure known as a 'pixel history' image to efficiently evaluate each WFC3 UVIS pixel over time.
 The pixel stability is analyzed in steps, anneal cycle by anneal cycle, because the population of hot pixels changes after each anneal procedure.
 The goal of the analysis is to identify and flag pixels that vary significantly in dark current over an anneal cycle compared to their expected uncertainty; such pixels are deemed "unstable" and thus more unreliable compared to their stable counterparts.
 Conversely, we also aim to identify pixels that are stable despite being flagged as hot pixels; since their variance is low and their uncertainties are well calculated, such pixels need not be discarded during nominal calibration of hot pixels.
 The metric for "stability" is determined from a ratio defined as "F", hereafter referred to as the stability ratio (as described in WFC3 ISR 2018-15):

 (1) F = \frac{Variance(SCI) - Mean(ERR^2)}{Mean(SCI)}+1